 If you manually start or music after (or before) hours (for a special event, for example), the system will play the most recent set music.
 A simple way to adjust for this is to use our Override your active playlists ability to set the mood.

 If you only have a single schedule, your music will play from the same schedule every day.
-If you want more variety, you can create as many schedules as you want and swap them out based on days of the week or for special occasions, or for holidays.
+If you want more variety, you can create as many schedules as you want and change them based on days of the week, for special occasions, or for holidays.

 Select the schedule you want to edit by clicking on it from this list.

 Once you have selected your schedule, you can control which is active on each day by setting the days in the bar on top.